 Factors to be considered Evaluation-Consider the following questions Tasks or activities of the vessel Demands on the master and crew of each task or activity; and Safe navigation of the vessel Mooring arrangements What tasks will the vessel undertake and what will the crew be required to do?
 The number of persons to be carried Effective monitoring of passengers by the crew How many persons will the vessel carry and how will they be monitored?
 Design characteristics of the vessel General arrangement Machinery and equipment What are the design characteristics of the vessel that may effect crewing numbers?
-Competency of master and crew for: Use of technological aids to safety and navigation in addition to mandatory requirements Training requirements for use of aids Familiarisation training What equipment or aids to navigation are fitted on the vessel and how does that impact on the crew's duties or tasks?
+Use of technological aids to safety and navigation in addition to mandatory requirements Training requirements for use of aids Familiarisation training What equipment or aids to navigation are fitted on the vessel and how does that impact on the crew's duties or tasks?
 What training to the crew require to be able to use such equipment or aids?
 What should familiarisation training include?

-Factors to be considered Evaluation-Consider the following questions The area of operation Expected weather, climate, water temperature, sea conditions.
-Refer to guidance from the Bureau of Meteorology Traffic, visibility Where will the vessel operate?What are the expected traffic, weather, sea, and visibility conditions?How will conditions affect the performance or duties of the crew?When will the vessel operate?How long will the vessel operate for?What arrangements are there for the periods The risk of fatigue of the master and crew Fatigue management Monitoring hours of work and rest Factors affecting fatigue - refer to fatigue guidelines crew to rest?
-How will fatigue affect the crew?
+Factors to be considered Evaluation-Consider the following questions Expected weather, climate, water temperature, sea conditions.
+Refer to guidance from the Bureau of Meteorology Traffic, visibility Availability of assistance Duration of the voyage Day/night voyages, voyages over 12 hours Crew required for lookout duties Sufficient crew to allow adequate rest periods Where will the vessel operate?
+What are the expected traffic, weather, sea, and visibility conditions?
+How will conditions affect the performance or duties of the crew?
+When will the vessel operate?
+How long will the vessel operate for?
+What arrangements are there for the crew to rest?
+The risk of fatigue of the master and crew Fatigue management Monitoring hours of work and rest Factors affecting fatigue - refer to fatigue guidelines How will fatigue affect the crew?
 How will fatigue be managed?
 How will hours of work or rest be monitored?
 What additional duties or conditions could contribute to fatigue?
 Refer to fatigue guidance Emergency preparedness Emergency plan and evacuation arrangements Emergency equipment fitted and the training required for use of such equipment Number of crew required to evacuate the vessel Personnel available to provide first aid Emergency drills How will the vessel's crew deal with an emergency?
 How will they evacuate the vessel if required?
 What training will be required?
 At what frequency will training drills be carried out?